Lucjan Böttcher: Main works

-Böttcher's most important work was in the iterations of rational mappings of the Riemann sphere.
+Böttcher's research focused on iterations of rational mappings on the Riemann sphere, where he introduced what is now known as Böttcher's equation and made early contributions to the foundational ideas of holomorphic dynamics.
 His name is attached to Böttcher theorem, in which he introduced Böttcher's equation and solved it under certain assumptions.
 He obtained results about the orbits of iterated rational maps, studied their convergence regions (Fatou components) and boundaries (Julia set); he also gave examples of everywhere chaotic maps constructed via elliptic functions.
-Indeed, his example of rational maps whose chaotic set is the entire sphere predated the more famous Lattès examples by over twenty years.
+His construction of rational maps with a chaotic set equal to the entire Riemann sphere preceded the later Lattès examples by more than two decades, an observation noted in historical accounts of complex dynamics.

 Academic reception

 Böttcher was one of the founders of Holomorphic dynamics, which he viewed as a part of the mathematical theory of iterational calculus.
-Despite his achievements, however, his early publications were considered insufficient to warrant a habilitation at the University of Lwow in 1901.
+His applications for habilitation at the University of Lwów in 1901 and subsequent years were unsuccessful; committee reports criticized aspects of his early publications for unclear exposition and methodological issues.
 Seventeen years later, with more publications to his name, he approached the University again for habilitation, but his request was denied.
-The committee's criticism focused on erroneous and unscientific reasoning in some of his papers, and cited the lack of clarity even in his expository works.
+According to committee reports from the habilitation reviews, some reviewers judged that certain arguments in his papers lacked formal clarity and rigor, contributing to the decision not to grant habilitation.

 As Böttcher worked in a mathematical discipline considerably removed from the interests of other Lwów mathematicians, he found little support from his peers.
 Indeed, his partial results and conclusions were forgotten, and a complete theory came about only decades later following the independent investigations of Pierre Fatou, Gaston Julia, Samuel Lattès and Salvatore Pincherle.